 Compare fee schedules between brokers before signing up.
 Some firms charge less than others, so shop around for the best pricing.

-Your broker will offer you the option of choosing cash or margin accounts for trading.
-Margin accounts let you leverage your money up to six times, while a cash account only enables you to trade your account balance.
+Your broker may offer you the option of choosing cash or margin accounts for trading.
+Margin accounts let you leverage your money, while a cash account only enables you to trade your account balance.